brendan-w/x10/README.md

 dusk -15 ; C1 ON           # turns on C1 15 minutes BEFORE dusk
 dusk ~15 ; C1 ON           # turns on C1 at a random time between dusk, and 15 minutes AFTER dusk dusk +30 ~15 ; C1 ON       # turns on C1 at a random time between "30 minutes after dusk" and "45 minutes after dusk"

+# Dimming is done like this:

+2:00am ; C5 DIM -5         # turns on C5 and dims it by -5
 ```